heroku/react-refetch/docs/api.md

   - `settled`: true if the data load completed, if successfully or unsuccessfully
   - `value`: value of successfully loaded data; otherwise, null
   - `reason`: error of unsuccessfully loaded data; otherwise, null
   - `meta`: arbitrary metadata not tied to a particular state.
-Contains raw HTTP request or response for access to status and headers.
+Contains raw HTTP request or response for access to status and headers, the wrapped component, and other values passed in my the application.

 Properties should be treated as read-only and immutable.
 If the `Promise` enters a new state, a new `PromiseState` object is created.